 Impact of climate change on human and animal health

-This project will develop decision-making frameworks that serve to maintain and promote human and animal health, well-being, and performance in the face of climate change.
+This project aims to develop decision-making frameworks for maintaining and promoting the health, well-being and performance of humans and animals in the face of climate change.

 Project partners